marcpybus/squirls_lookup/README.md

 ## squirls_lookup: A look up server for SQUIRLS 2.0

 This application functions as an online & easy look up server for Squirls software.
-It can be readily installed via Docker Compose on any server (tested on Ubuntu Server).
+It can be installed via Docker Compose (tested on Ubuntu 18.04 / 20.04 ).

+* you need to configure Docker and Docker Compose before installing this package

 ### Configuration